-In 2019 annual reports, 23% of boards have only male directors (10% less that 2017), 70% had female directors but a male majority, 6% had an equal number of men and women.
-Only one company had a majority of female directors and none has only female directors (see Table 9 below).
+In 2019 annual reports, 22% of boards have only male directors, 73% had female directors but a male majority, 5.8% had an equal number of men and women.
+No companies had a majority of female directors or only female directors (see Table 9 below).